 Penile cancer is a cancer that develops on the penis.
 A cancerous (malignant) tumour starts from one abnormal cell.
 The exact reason why a cell becomes cancerous is unclear.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell abnormal and multiply 'out of control'.
-See separate leaflet called What Causes Cancer? for more details.
+See the separate leaflet called Causes of Cancer for more details.

 Most penile cancers first develop on the head of the penis (the glans) or on the underside skin of the foreskin (if you are not circumcised).
 It is rare to develop penile cancer on the main shaft of the penis.
 Therefore, you may only notice an early cancer if you pull back your foreskin.

 Typically, the first symptom is a change in colour of the skin of the affected part of the glans or foreskin of the penis.
 The affected skin can also become thickened or appear like a small red rash.
 The affected area of skin may then gradually develop into a small flat growth (often bluish-brown in colour) or a growth or sore which may bleed.
 It does not usually cause pain.
 In some cases the early cancer develops as small crusty bumps.